Herman5006/azure-docs/articles/vpn-gateway/vpn-gateway-about-vpngateways.md

 # What is Azure VPN Gateway?

-Azure VPN Gateway is a service that uses a specific type of virtual network gateway to send encrypted traffic between an Azure virtual network and on-premises locations over the public Internet.
+Azure VPN Gateway is a cool service that uses a specific type of virtual network gateway to send encrypted traffic between an Azure virtual network and on-premises locations over the public Internet.
 You can also use VPN Gateway to send encrypted traffic between Azure virtual networks over the Microsoft network.
 Multiple connections can be created to the same VPN gateway.
 When you create multiple connections, all VPN tunnels share the available gateway bandwidth.

 ## <a name="vpn"></a>About VPN gateways